 On the road POSSIBLE CAUSES WHAT TO DO Steering becomes heavy.
 Assistance overheating.
-Consult an approved dealer. g.
-Stop the vehicle, switch off the engine and contact an approved dealer.
+Fault with the electric assistance motor.
+Fault in the assistance system.
+Drive carefully at reduced speed, be aware of the level of force in the steering wheel needed to turn the wheels.
+Consult an ap- proved dealer.
 The engine is overheating.
-The coolant temperature indicator is in the warning zone and warning light STOP comes on.
+The cool- ant temperature indicator is in the warning zone and warning light STOP comes on.
 Engine cooling fan not working.
+Stop the vehicle, switch off the engine and contact an approved dealer.
 Coolant leaks.
-Check the coolant reservoir: it should contain fluid.
+Check the coolant reservoir: it should con- tain fluid.
 If there is no coolant, consult an approved dealer as soon as possible.
 Coolant boiling in the coolant reservoir.
 Mechanical fault: damaged cylinder head gasket.
 Stop the engine.
 Contact an approved dealer.